-COLLABORATIVE DECISION MAKING (INDICATOR) (Levels) → STARTING POINT: PROGRESSING: INNOVATING: (Markers) ↓ Implementing Practices Related To Best Practice Demonstrating Practices that Bolster family engagement Implementing Family E Practices that are Syste ed and Comprehensive Program management/Providers engage families in collaborative deci- sion- making.
-Program management/Providers create opportunities for families to participate in collaborative de- cision-making.
-They ensure there are effective operating structures in place (e.g., Program Committees, and Governing Board) that give par- ents the opportunity to contribute to decision-making within programs.
-Across program areas, staff engages parents in collaborative decision- making on a wide range of topics (e.g., curriculum planning and com- munity assessment).
-Program management/ empower families and o partners to collaborate sion-making in commun programs, including put tion.
-This best describes our program This best describes our program.
-This best describes of the section of the sectio Program management /Providers support parents as they develop skills as advocates and Leaders.
-Program management/Providers provide interested parents with train- ing on how to be effective advocates and program leaders on behalf of their children.
-Program management/Providers invite community partners to provide parents with in-house training to enhance their leadership and advo- cacy skills.
-They provide ongoing coaching and mentoring as parents practice new skills in the program (e.g., serve as role models for other parents, participate in focus groups, and work with providers and teach- ers to enhance curriculum).
-Program management/ encourage parents to a cacy and leadership tra community.
-As parents develop new skills (rep childhood program at a meeting, participate in f older child's school, etc cate and encourage otf become leaders and ac This best describes our program This best describes our program.
-This best describes of the section of the sectio nily Engagement Systemic, Integrat- nsive nent/Providers and community orate in deci- mmunity- based ng public educabes our program. nent//Providers s to attend advo- ip training in the rents practice and (represent early n at a community te in the PTO of an ol, etc.) they edu- ge other parents to nd advocates. bes our program.
+COLLABORATIVE DECISION MAKING (INDICATOR) (Levels) → STARTING POINT: PROGRESSING: INNOVATING: (Markers) ↓ Implementing Practices Related To Best Practice Demonstrating Practices that Bolster family engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive Program management/Providers engage families in collaborative decision- making.
+Program management/Providers create opportunities for families to participate in collaborative decision-making.
+They ensure there are effective operating structures in place (e.g., Program Committees, and Governing Board) that give parents the opportunity to contribute to decision-making within programs.
+Across program areas, staff engages parents in collaborative decision-making on a wide range of topics (e.g., curriculum planning and community assessment).
+Program management/Providers empower families and community partners to collaborate in decision-making in community- based programs, including public education. ☐ This best describes our program ☐ This best describes our program. ☐ This best describes our program.
+Program management /Providers support parents as they develop skills as advocates and Leaders.
+Program management/Providers provide interested parents with training on how to be effective advocates and program leaders on behalf of their children.
+Program management/Providers invite community partners to provide parents with in-house training to enhance their leadership and advocacy skills.
+They provide ongoing coaching and mentoring as parents practice new skills in the program (e.g., serve as role models for other parents, participate in focus groups, and work with providers and teachers to enhance curriculum).
+Program management//Providers encourage parents to attend advocacy and leadership training in the community.
+As parents practice and develop new skills (represent early childhood program at a community meeting, participate in the PTO of an older child's school, etc.) they educate and encourage other parents to become leaders and advocates. ☐ This best describes our program ☐ This best describes our program. ☐ This best describes our program.